danbarnes/danbarnes.github.io/_songwriting/2007-ThatNewGuy.markdown

 he'll be that new guy, again.

-Copyright 2007 Dan Barnes and Brad Dunse, all rights reserved
+Copyright 2007 Dan Barnes and Brad Dunse